 Boat Noodles with Pork (15 THB)

 3. Baan Kao Nhom

 Baan Kao Nhom is one of the most popular restaurants in Ayutthaya as it serves delicious traditional Thai desserts.
 Inside this modern cafe, you can find a large desk where are all the desserts are presented.
-You pick whatever you want and place it in a wooden basket and check-out.
+You pick whatever you want and place it in a wooden basket and check out.
 You can either eat it at the restaurant or take it home.
 Baan Kao Nhom also has a menu that has a few modern Thai desserts with ice cream.
 I believe it’s better to buy the traditional ones for later and get the modern Thai desserts at the restaurant.

-Plenty of Thai dessert to choose from
+Plenty of Thai desserts to choose from

 A few impressions of the Thai candy and desserts they serve here.

 Butterfly Pea Ice Cream with Thong-Muan (95 THB), Bolan Ice Cream (135 THB), Honey Passion Fruit (95 THB)